gernest/nutz/README.md

         // this function exits
         defer s.DeleteDatabase()

-        // creates the bucket if it does not exxist
+        // creates the bucket if it does not exist
-        // and takes an optional bucket list in whick the
+        // and takes an optional bucket list in which the
         // data you want to be stored

         // For instance you want to store a banana.